 Adoption is a difficult process for everyone involved.
 The process of gaining a child by removing him or her from another family can trigger a range of emotions, positive and negative.
 As difficult as it is to fathom for those who haven’t experienced it firsthand, the joy, hope, and love that comes with welcoming a new family member is almost always accompanied by feelings of loss, grief, and guilt.

 For a child, these emotions can be difficult to process.
 As young children, the advantages of a safe, stable home where physical and emotional needs are consistently met are many.
 Even so, adoptees are more likely to be diagnosed with mental health issues.
-According to a study by the University of Minnesota.
-Additionally, there is research to suggest adoptees are more likely to abuse drugs and alcohol and attempt suicide than their non-adopted peers due to trauma in their early childhood years.
+According to a study by the University of Minnesota, the most common mental health issues in adolescences are:

 They may have emotional outbursts or exhibit age-inappropriate behavior such as tantrums.
 This can lead to behavioral challenges at home and at school, as well as academic underachievement.
-In some cases, adopted children can even exhibit borderline-psychotic behavior, including threats and acts of violence toward their adoptive family members or themselves.
+In some cases, adopted children can even exhibit borderline-psychotic behavior, including threats and acts of violence toward adoptive family members or themselves.

 Unfortunately, there has been very little research done on the prevention of adoption-related mental health issues specifically.
-That said, implementing practices identified as effective in preventing mental health disorders in general is a great place to begin.
+That said, implementing practices identified as effective in preventing mental health disorders, in general, is a great place to begin.
 According to the World Health Organization, there are a variety of evidence-based programs that can reduce the risk of mental illness.
 Intervention strategies are aimed at both parents and children at every developmental stage and, while they vary based on the type of mental health issue, most focus on developing social skills, emotional resilience, and healthy coping mechanisms.